What We Believe

 Sola Christo

-We believe the object of our faith isn’t vague or inconsequential.
-Our faith is in Jesus Christ alone, for there is salvation in no other name.
+We believe the object of our faith is Jesus Christ alone, for there is salvation in no other name.

 Sola Deo Gloria

-We believe our faith cannot be compartmentalized.
-Rather, every aspect of our lives is to be lived for the Glory of God.
-This includes our work, our play, our family, and even our innermost thoughts.
-Our entire lives must be lived for the Glory of God Alone.
+We believe every aspect of our lives is to be lived for the Glory of God alone.
+Our entire lives must be lived for His praise and honor.

 Presbyterianism simply means that we believe in leadership by multiple elders, elected and installed by the congregation, overseeing the life of the church.
 In the everyday life of the church, each member is placed under the spiritual care of an elder.
 This means that you can expect pastors, elders, and deacons to come alongside you in both moments of joy and of sorrow.